-The five anchor stores have each received permanent certificates of occupancy; however the Authority has not yet accepted the project as complete, pending execution of a signed assumption agreement and maintenance agreement with the developer.
-Since the project has not been accepted by the Authority, it has elected to show the asset as construction in progress rather than show it as placed into service.
-With the issuance of the 2015 convertible capital appreciation revenue bonds, the Authority acquired \$3,530,000 in additional construction in progress.
-See Note 4 below for additional information.
+The four anchor stores have each received permanent certificates of occupancy; however, the Authority has not yet accepted the project as complete, pending execution of a signed assumption agreement and maintenance agreement with the developer.
+Since the project has not been accepted by the Authority, it has elected to show the asset as construction in progress and public improvements rather than show it as placed into service.
+With the issuance of the 2015 convertible capital appreciation revenue bonds, the Authority acquired \$3,530,000 in additional completed improvements not yet placed into service.